 Michael and I spent our last week in Seattle winding down from four months at "home".
 There were thing we needed to return to the storage unit, including Christmas decorations that I hadn't hadn't seen for three years, winter clothes, some paper files we managed to thumb through, but mostly set aside, a few actual books and an entire crate marked "kitchen stuff".
 I resisted dragging my beloved Cuisinart and Kitchenaid to our temporary home(s), but I was spoiled for choice in the gadgets and cookware departments, and I must have made a dozen loaves of banana bread!
 We returned scores of books and DVD's to the library, and then made a run with donations to Goodwill with with an amazing amount of new "stuff" that somehow came into our possession!

 Back to packing - Neither of us were looking forward to this, especially since I had insisted we completely unpack our big suitcases and stuffing them into the back of any closet where we stayed in Seattle so I couldn't see them.
 No "living out of Rick Steve's packing cubes" while we were in America.
-Instead we cobbled together new, albeit temporary wardrobes out of what we'd unpacked what was in our storage unit and a stop at Value Village.
-I was surprised how excited we got about reuniting with clothes we'd hadn't seen for almost a year.
-I was hugging my denim jacket, and oohing-and-aahing over the sweaters and dresses I'd left behind.
-Michael was happy to see some old shirts and sweaters too.
+Instead we cobbled together new, albeit temporary wardrobes out of what we'd unpacked from our storage unit and a stop at Value Village.
+I was surprised how excited we were about reuniting with clothes we'd hadn't seen for almost a year.
+I was hugging my denim jacket, and oohing-and-aahing over the sweaters and dresses I'd left behind like Iwas at the Day after Christmas sale at Nordstrom.
+Michael was happy to see some old shirts and sweaters, too.
 Maybe the best addition to our new look was a Number 12 Seahawk's jersey given to Michael by our friend John Pleas.